 Being self-aware is the first step in behaviour change.
 As an athlete, if you desire to change in your mindset, facing reality is the starting point.

 Intending to become mentally tough and resilient, a perspective you may want to consider is through Victor Frankl.

 He talks about mindsets in concentration camps.
 The conditions in the camps were not going to get better and that the only group with survival rates worse than pessimists were the optimists.
-Neither sees reality as it truly is.
+Neither sees reality.
 Both distort reality.
-The pessimists were dead in 1 week, optimists were dead in 1 month.
+The pessimists were dead in one week, optimists were dead in one month.
 The reality was though, that death was upon them.
 How one looked at it made a difference in when that was going to be.

 You see, we as humans are wired to have a natural tendency to claim credit for gains and blame bad luck for losses.
 We hide behind shame, guilt, and other various feelings.
 For example, we win a bet on a horse race – we attribute the win from our supreme knowledge of horses and racetrack conditions.
 If we lose a bet on a basketball game – we attribute it to a lucky goal against the run of play.
 We find an excuse.
 We hide behind something not to expose our true self nor the reality of the situation.

 Regardless of both cases, we distort reality.
 This distortion means that we cannot learn effectively from experience.
 Therefore, to learn effectively to make changes - it starts from within.
 It starts with investigation and education.
 It's so hard to change.
 It requires a level of discipline on another level and consistent practice to maintain an emotional state that allows us to act positively after a loss, and to learn how to improve ourselves for the next time.
 Again - It's so hard to consistently do this.
 It's so hard to control our emotions.